hashobject/blog.hashobject.com/resources/posts/20130901-upstart-configuration-for-clojure-apps.md

 To use Upstart you need to create configuration file for your app inside the /etc/init directory.

-Pickup any good name for your app (e.x. 'mywebapp') and create file /etc/init/mywebapp.conf
+Pick up any good name for your app (e.x. 'mywebapp') and create file /etc/init/mywebapp.conf

 `nano /etc/init/mywebapp.conf`